toninorair/srclib-typescript/README.md

 Now that this toolchain is installed, any program that relies on srclib will support TypeScript.
 (TODO(sqs): add a tutorial link)
 ## Current limitations
-* Support only for projects which have **tsconfig.json** file in the root directory, no ther package systems are supported.
+* Support only for projects which have **tsconfig.json** file in the root directory, other package systems are not supported.

 * To be fully analysed file need to be included in the **Files** section of **tsconfig.json** file or to be referenced via reference path.

 ## Tests and known issues